openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

-     "Iâ€™m in the unfortunate situation that my employer uses a  Juniper SSL/VPN solution with network connect capabilities (to initiate a  real tunnel).
+     "I’m in the unfortunate situation that my employer uses a  Juniper SSL/VPN solution with network connect capabilities (to initiate a  real tunnel).
      The solution is built around some Java code, some suid  services and obviously exists as 32bit only.
      Since the update from v5 to v6.5, network connect does no  longer work when initiated from the web interface, which is a shame.
 The  issue is a 32bit library that seems no longer to be nicely wrapped and  thus the 64bit java is no longer able to start the processes up.
 The  worst about all of it: there is no error message, no log file.
-     If youâ€™re lucky enough and you only have username / password  auth, you can simply use ncsvc with some parameters.
+     If you’re lucky enough and you only have username / password  auth, you can simply use ncsvc with some parameters.
 Of course I am less  fortunate, and besides username/password, we also use a OTP RSA Token.
 And of course, ncsvc does not offer any option to enter a 2nd password."